jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 - Utilities.
 Some rentals include water and garbage collection.
 Usually rental do not consider gas and electricity.
 Do consider this in the pricing.
 - Furnishings.
 Usually, year-long rentals do not include furniture, except the ones listed above.

 I strongly recommend you document the condition of the apartment before moving in and after moving out.
 In event of disputes, facts will help, especially as your security deposit is with the landlord.
 A video recording is an efficient way of documentation.
+If you have a suitable phone model, you can consider using poly.cam to make a [VR rendering](https://poly.cam/capture/B8E540F9-B2C1-4FEA-92B9-D4DA4B6F1A01) of your unit.
 Please note of these in particular

 - Carpet condition - whether are there damages and stains.
 - Toilet condition - whether the toilet bowl is loose and does it flush well.
 - Cupboard linings - whether the shelf liner is peeling off.

 To sign a rental contract with the landlord, you need to place a security deposit and have a valid social security number with preferably some credit history.
 Some companies offer corporate housing for a few months for you to settle in before you rent a house on your own.
+I still manage to get a rental contract without credit history, however, I would need to pay double the deposit.

+You may be required to get rental insurance.
+Even if it is not required, I do recommend getting rental insurance.
+My housing agent administer bills via an Appfolio which has Roost Renters Insurance as a default.
+It was worth it to go against the default and choose Lemonade which was around \$66 per year compared the \$360 per year that we would have paid with Roost for a similar coverage.
+See the last section for my Lemonade referral link.

 I am not the main tenant signing the contract for my first and second locations.
 If you do not have any contacts here and your company does not offer corporate housing, you can first Airbnb for a temporary place of residence and then find a place to rent for the long term.
-Alternatively, you can see if anyone on Craigslist is looking for housemates.
+Alternatively, you can see if anyone on [Craigslist](https://sfbay.craigslist.org/) or Facebook marketplace is looking for housemates.

-I will write about the co-living arrangements and advice in a separate document.
+I will write about the co-living arrangements and move-in procedures in a separate document.